-Brentwood is one of the best areas to settle down and buy a home in Los Angeles!
-This neighborhood on the Westside sprawls across the hills, featuring Mid-Century Modern ranches, Streamline Moderne and Hollywood Regency two-story homes, and more—with backyards boasting the best views of the City of Angels.
-In Brentwood, families also have access to great private schools like Brentwood School and The Archer School For Girls, as well as plenty of outdoor recreation opportunities at Topanga State Park.
-Along San Vicente Blvd, you’ll find a variety of cuisines and trendy restaurants to satisfy your family’s appetite.
+Brentwood is one of the best areas to buy a home in Los Angeles!
+This Westside neighborhood sprawls across the hills, and features Mid-Century Modern ranches alongside Streamline Moderne and Hollywood Regency two-story homes with backyards boasting the best views in LA.
+In Brentwood, families also have access to great private schools like Brentwood School and The Archer School For Girls.
+And in addition to the outdoor recreation opportunities at Topanga State Park, you’ll find a variety of cuisines and trendy restaurants along San Vicente Blvd to keep your family entertained.

 Things to Do in Brentwood

-Spend the day with the family learning about art at The Getty Museum, or relax at one of the four gardens at The Getty Center.
-Bike the trails and enjoy views of the Los Angeles Metro at Mandeville Canyon Park.
-Become a member at the Brentwood Country Club, where you can spend the day at the pool, use the fitness facility, or play a game of golf.
-Watch the kids play a game of flag football or hang from monkey bars at Barrington Recreation Center.
+Have a family day learning about art at the Getty Museum, or relax at one of the four gardens at the Getty Center.
+Bike the trails and enjoy views of Los Angeles at Mandeville Canyon Park.
+Spend the day at the pool, use the fitness facility, or play a round of golf when you become a member at Brentwood Country Club.
+Watch the kids play a game of flag football or swing from the monkey bars at Barrington Recreation Center.
 Start your morning with an Iced Coffee and Cherry Danish from Amandine Patisserie Cafe.
-Feast on Italian favorites like Margherita Pizze, Milanese, or Filetto Di Manzo at Toscana.
+Feast on Italian favorites like Margherita Pizze, Ravioli Pomodoro, or Filetto Di Manzo at Toscana.
 Order a Cobb Salad, Rosemary Chicken Sandwich, or Baked Macaroni & Cheese at Coral Tree Cafe.
-Or have date night at Baltaire, where you can enjoy a bottle of wine with hearty entrees like a Center Cut Filet Mignon or Chilean Sea Bass.
+Or for date night, enjoy a bottle of wine with hearty entrees like a Center Cut Filet Mignon or Chilean Sea Bass at Baltaire.